jokergoo/ngspipeline/README.md

 ### `CO::NGSPipeline::Pipeline`
 Integrated pipelines which is a collection of methods from `CO::NGSPipeline::Tool`

+### `CO::NGSPipeline`
+This class provides 'shortcut' methods to call real methods in `CO::NGSPipeline::Tool` namespace.
+For example, we already had a method called `align` in `CO::NGSPipeline::Tool::BSseq::BSMAP`.
+In order to use this methed in a pipeline.
+You do not need to initialize the object and deal with PipelineMaker stuff.
+Just using the 'shortcut' method:

+    $pipeline->bsmap->align(@param);

+in which `$pipeline` is a pipeline object and should be initialized with a pipeline maker object.

 ### `CO::NGSPipeline::Report`
 Scirpts for pipeline report, currently only reports for WGBS pipeline.